SSL Certificates

 If DNS validation is not available for your DNS provider or organization, we can also install an existing SSL certificate before the cutover if you already have the certificate files.

-This includes standard commercial certificates or existing Let’s Encrypt certificates as long as you provide the required files such as the .crt (certificate) and .key (private key).
+Through March 14, 2027, this includes customer-provided commercial certificates or existing Let’s Encrypt certificates, as long as you provide the required files, such as the .crt certificate file and matching .key private key.

 Once DNS is moved to the Arcustech server, the certificate will already be active and visitors will immediately connect using HTTPS.